Odyssey: An Automotive Lidar-Inertial Odometry Dataset with GNSS-denied situations: THE ODYSSEY DATASET

-The lidar-inertial setup contains a 128-layer Ouster OS1 rev.7~\citep{datasheet-ouster} lidar and a iNAT M300-TLE-LN1~\citep{datasheet-m300} \ac{ins}.
+The productive system contains the 128-layer Ouster OS1 rev.7~\citep{datasheet-ouster} lidar and a iNAT M300-TLE-LN1~\citep{datasheet-m300} RTK/INS.
 Both devices are mechanically fixed to each other and rigidly mounted on the roof of the vehicle (Fig.~\ref{fig:recording_vehicle:trunk}).
-The lidar is operated at $\SI{10}{\hertz}$, yielding $128\times2048$ points per revolution.
-It is phase-synchronized to the \ac{pps}-signal of the iNAT M300-TLE-LN1 \ac{ins}, which itself uses both \ac{gnss} signals as well as an internal oscillator for precise time keeping, even in \ac{gnss}-denied environments.
-The iNAT M300-TLE-LN1 is a \ac{mems}-based \ac{ins} that produces both pose and inertial estimates with a frequency of $\SI{300}{\hertz}$ through the internal fusion of \ac{rtkgnss} signals and \ac{imu} measurements.
-However, since this dataset is tailored towards \ac{lio}, we only the \ac{imu} data rather than the internally fused pose estimate of the \ac{ins}.
+The iNAT M300-TLE-LN1 produces inertial measurements with a frequency of $\SI{300}{\hertz}$.
+Its output frame is already calibrated to the coordinate frame of the Ouster OS1 rev.7.
+This extrinsic calibration was determined using an in-house calibration process and is guaranteed to be accurate up to $<\SI{0.1}{\milli\meter}$ for translation and $<\SI{0.06}{\degree}$ for rotation.
+For precise time keeping, the lidar is phase-synchronized to the \ac{pps}-signal of the iNAT M300-TLE-LN1 RTK/INS.
+It is operated at $\SI{10}{\hertz}$, yielding $128 \cdot 2048$ points per revolution.